proton029/sql_walk/README.md

     ```
     - **Note:** UPPER only takes one argument and CONCAT takes two or more arguments, so they can't be switched in that way.
+    - **LEFT & RIGHT** `SELECT LEFT('SQL Tutorial', 3) AS ExtractString;` returns SQL as output i.e. starting from left of the string take 3 characters.
+        RIGHT us similar to LEFT but starts from the right side of the string.

 ## Refining selection statements